When underfloor heating systems come up, people usually associate them with the warmth they deliver.

 Open Floor Plans Become Easier to Design

-Underfloor heating systems work beautifully in common areas when compared to designs under a radiator system that awkwardly impacts circulation.
+Underfloor heating works beautifully in common areas when compared to designs under a radiator system that awkwardly impacts circulation.

-Radiators impact the layout functionality of open-plan areas by taking away usable floor plans.
+Radiators impact the layout functionality of open-plan areas by taking away usable floor space.

 Multi-purpose spaces suddenly don’t need to be redesigned after changing the purposes of their rooms.